 If you are planning your dream trip, I hope you learned some money-saving tips for traveling to Europe.

-In this post, I recommended that you research prices to create your trip budget.
-This way you will know how much you’ll need to save and spend on travel expenses.
+In this post, I recommended researching prices to create your trip budget.
+This will help you determine how much you’ll need to save for travel expenses.

-Finally, I also shared ideas of how to keep your costs lower when traveling to Europe from the US.
-By inviting travel companions to join you or taking your trip at lower-cost times, your overall trip costs will decrease.
+Finally, I also shared ideas for lowering costs when traveling to Europe from the US.
+Inviting travel companions to join you or taking your trip at lower-cost times will decrease overall trip costs.

 Need inspiration for your Europe trip?
 Browse top Europe tours and activities below!